This article is about the trial. Read more about the bus on revenue service at the Hino Blue Ribbon City Hybrid article.

 |Emission Standard||Euro III|

 The Hino Blue Ribbon Hybrid Bus was first launched in January 2005, with its latest version launched in December 2015.
-The unit trialled in Medini, likely a Hino Hybrid HU8J, features a diesel engine (Euro III) paired with an automated manual transmission and an upgraded hybrid powertrain, featuring 90 kW permanent magnet AC motors.
+The unit trialled in Medini, a Hino Hybrid HU8J, features a diesel engine (Euro III) paired with an automated manual transmission and an upgraded hybrid powertrain, featuring 90 kW permanent magnet AC motors.

 The bus relies on a parallel hybrid system, running on both diesel and electricity.
 In a parallel hybrid drivetrain, the combustion engine and the electric motor are connected to the transmission independently.
 Electricity is generated during cruising and regenerative braking and stored in onboard nickel–metal hydride batteries.